AutodeskGames/stingray-docs/source/interactive_help/managing_content/localizing/localizing_audio.md

 ## Step 3.
 Set up your gameplay

-When you want to change languages in your game at runtime, use the following sequence of events:
+When you want to change languages in your app at runtime, use the following sequence of events:

 1. Unload any sound banks that you currently have loaded.

 	The Wwise engine only loads audio files into memory that match its current language setting.
 This avoids consuming memory at runtime to hold localized sounds that will likely never be needed.
-If you have any sound banks already loaded in your game, the new language setting will not affect them.
+If you have any sound banks already loaded in the interactive engine, the new language setting will not affect them.
 Any sounds you play from those banks will continue to sound in the language that was in effect at the time they were loaded.

 	Therefore, if you have any sound banks already loaded, you should consider unloading them before switching languages.